Best family mobile plans in Australia

 • Not available for prepaid users

-• Discounts max out after five users
+• Bundling discounts max out at five plans

-• Plenty of ineligible plans
+• Plenty of ineligible plans, including all prepaid

 Telstra family mobile plans